microsoft/onnxruntime-inference-examples/js/chat/README.md

 You can try out the live demo [here](https://guschmue.github.io/ort-webgpu/chat/index.html).

-We keep this example simple and use the onnxruntime-web api directly without a more advanced framework like [transformers.js](https://github.com/xenova/transformers.js).
+We keep this example simple and use the onnxruntime-web api directly without a higher level framework like [transformers.js](https://github.com/xenova/transformers.js).

 ## Getting Started